spawnmarvel/quickguides/zabbix/READMEAzureFlexibel.md

 mysql> set global log_bin_trust_function_creators = 1;
 mysql> quit;

+# Test user, you can also check all tables with HeidiSQL with the superuser for example
+mysql -u zabbix@hostname -h hostname.mysql.database.azure.com -P 3309 --password=A-PASSWORD

 # On Zabbix server host import initial schema and data to MySQL.
 You will be prompted to enter your newly created password.
 # Local host
 # zcat /usr/share/zabbix-sql-scripts/mysql/server.sql.gz | mysql --default-character-set=utf8mb4 -uzabbix -p zabbix